cit-23-02-0104-creator/CardioAI-Heart-Attack-Risk-Prediction-System/README.md

 80.13%

-Current Application Model
+🏆 Selected Application Model

-Logistic Regression is used by the deployed application.
+Logistic Regression is used by the current application.

-The project considers multiple evaluation metrics rather than accuracy alone.
-The current Logistic Regression evaluation provides the strongest ROC-AUC and higher recall among the evaluated alternatives.
+The project evaluates several metrics instead of relying on accuracy alone.
+In the current evaluation, Logistic Regression provides the strongest ROC-AUC and higher recall among the compared models.

-Important: These results depend on the dataset, preprocessing, train/test split and evaluation methodology.
-They are not clinical performance claims.
+Note: These metrics are based on the project's evaluation setup and dataset.
+They are not clinical validation results.

 📁 Project Structure